Mengapa robot menjadi jahat?

 2. Fear of the Unknown: As technology advances rapidly, the fear of the unknown becomes more pronounced.
 Robots, with their potential for autonomy and decision-making, represent an area of uncertainty.
 This fear often manifests as a narrative of robots turning against their creators.

-4. Dinamika Daya: In many instances, the evil robot narrative reflects power dynamics and the fear of losing control.
+4. Dinamik Kuasa: In many instances, the evil robot narrative reflects power dynamics and the fear of losing control.
 Robots, designed to serve and assist, may rebel against their human creators, seeking to overthrow their dominance and assert their own autonomy.

 5. Reflection of Human Nature: Evil robots often serve as a reflection of humanity’s darker side.
 By creating malevolent machines, we explore our own capacity for evil and the consequences of our actions.
 This narrative allows us to examine our own moral compass and the potential dangers of unchecked technological advancement.